Having hundreds still left to try out, these two are the most fascinating ones yet.

 Indie games had been winning our hearts since the old-good days of Cave Story.
 If you don’t know what that is, it’s the first modern Indie game ever made.

 We saw many hits and flops such as Super Meat Boy, Faster Than Light, Hotline Miami and of course Limbo in the Indie-game industry.
-In couple of years, Indie game developers took really big turnovers with their concepts and gave these games a completely different taste.
+In a couple of years, Indie game developers took really big turnovers with their concepts and gave these games a completely different taste.

-Today, let us take a look on two of the most fascinating indie games ever made.
+Today, let us take a look at two of the most fascinating indie games ever made.
 There are hundreds in the list but for this article, we thought to pick out these 2 first.

 Many of you are already familiar with Limbo.
 The dark, terrifying and successful indie game with amazing critic scores.
-The indie studio called ‘Playdead‘ has captured the gaming screen once again with it’s new psychological-horror and survival title ‘Inside’.
+The indie studio called ‘Playdead‘ has captured the gaming screen once again with its new psychological-horror and survival title ‘Inside’.
 Inside is Playdead’s another 2D Puzzle-Platformer, with almost the same atmospheric gameplay as of Limbo.
-It successfully bagged a score of 10/10 from IGN, 4.5 from over 50 reviews at Metacritic and a overwhelmingly positive response from the gaming community.
+It successfully bagged a score of 10/10 from IGN, 4.5 from over 50 reviews at Metacritic and an overwhelmingly positive response from the gaming community.

-Inside showcases the power of indie games, their developers’ level of creativity; and now these type of games are slightly capable to compete with some Triple-A titles as well.
+Inside showcases, the power of indie games, their developers’ level of creativity; and now these type of games are slightly capable to compete with some Triple-A titles as well.
 The game starts the same way as we started Limbo.
 No clue where the protagonist is, what are the controls and where to go.
 The game is a mystery just from its beginning.
-Gradually as you proceed further in the game, you will be challenged with strategic and incredibly well-designed puzzles that will make your scratch your head for sure.
+Gradually as you proceed further in the game, you will be challenged with strategic and incredibly well-designed puzzles that will make you scratch your head for sure.

 Let us not spoil the game for PC users as the game is not out for it yet.
 I don’t know what I was thinking but I feel like that it’s a good thing that the indie developers don’t need to act like puppets.
 They don’t need to feed greedy publishes nor they require a publisher approval.
-The best thing to do, is get your game on Steam Greenlight.
-If the game is liked by the masses, you shall get you game greenlit for sure.
+The best thing to do is to get your game on Steam Greenlight.
+If the game is liked by the masses, you shall get your game greenlit for sure.

-Overall the game is fun, pleasent, charming, creative, fairly challenging, terrific and most importantly it’s not a long game at all.
+Overall the game is fun, pleasant, charming, creative, fairly challenging, terrific and most importantly it’s not a long game at all.
 At least, you can finish the game in only 3 hours.
 Inside is definitely the first choice to dive start into indie games right now.